 4. Ordering meals on UberEats

-Recent media reports show that schools are having issues with students ordering lunch via the Uber Eats app, resulting in school wide bans.
 Family Zone data confirms that web traffic on the app spikes from 11am to 2pm Monday to Friday.
-‘Donuts, pizza and burgers are merely a click away in 2017 and the convenience of having these items delivered means people can have almost anything they want brought right to their door’ says Pete.
+‘Donuts, pizza and burgers are merely a click away in 2020 and the convenience of having these items delivered means people can have almost anything they want brought right to their door’ says Pete.
 ‘However, this technology is now being used by students during school hours, which has lead to Principals having to ban students from ordering food from outside the school grounds.
 Whilst teens are on holidays, no such bans exist which means they’re free to order as much junk food to their homes as their wallets will allow.
 Poor diet and wasted money aside, parents are also very uncomfortable with the idea of strangers arriving at their homes to deliver food to their kids’ explains Pete.

 5. Watching too much Netflix

 ‘Not such a shock to parents, but a lot of time may be spent watching Netflix’ says Pete.
 ‘Some time here and there isn’t too harmful, but if they’re staying up well into the night their body clocks will be affected, making it more difficult for them to get back into a routine once the holidays are over.’